nicolasdanelon/UnofficialDocs/source/extensibility/syntaxdefs.rst

 We'll be styling the actual snippet content, not the ``.sublime-snippet`` file.

 .. note::
-  Since syntax definitions primarily are used to enable syntax highlighting, we'll use the phrase *to style* to mean *to break down a source code file into scopes*.
-Keep in mind, however, that colors are a different thing from syntax definitions and that scopes have many more uses, besides just for syntax highlighting.
+  Since syntax definitions are primarily used to enable syntax highlighting, we'll use the phrase *to style* to mean *to break down a source code file into scopes*.
+Keep in mind, however, that colors are a different thing from syntax definitions and that scopes have many more uses besides syntax highlighting.

 Here are the elements we want to style in a snippet: